manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/guidelines.md

 | ------------------ | -------- |
 | id                 | yes      |

-Each protected area record should ideally include a persistent, unique identifier (ID).
+Each protected area record should include a persistent, unique identifier.
 This ensures records can be tracked across updates and matched across systems.

 <br>